chellej80/Embarr-Equestrian-Trivia/README.md

 ### Effects Testing

-I tested that all hover effects were working for the nav menu/ the image text overlay/ the slideshow arrows.
+I tested that all hover effects were working for the buttons.